hjagodzinski/C-Mock/README.md

 add(1, 2); // calling the real function
 ```

-Still you might want to use a mocked function's real implementation.
-Each mock class exports static *real* class field which holds pointer to a real function.
+Still, you might want to call a real function.
+Each mock class exports a static `real` class member holding a pointer to a real function.

 ```cpp
 AddFunctionMock mock;